mgaitan/richterm/README.md

 - `--hide-command` hides the prompt and command line in the transcript.
 - `--prompt` accepts Rich markup and defaults to `$`.
 - `-o/--output` selects the SVG path; otherwise a timestamped filename is generated.
 - `--shown-command` lets you display a different command than the one executed (handy when a fixture command would distract readers).
+Cannot be combined with `--hide-command`.

 Examples: